 These statistics provide insight into the speeds at which drivers choose to travel and their compliance with speed limits, but should not be taken as estimates of actual average speed across the road network.

-The average free-flow speed figures show:
+The average free flow speed figures show that: